luciotato/LiteScript/ast.lite.md

               me.type = searched

+              debug spaces, me.constructor.name,'matched OK:',searched, me.lexer.token.value

 Now we return: token.value

-Note: we shouldnt return the 'token' object, because returning objects (here and in js) is a "pass by reference" return.
-You are returning a "pointer" to the object.
-If we return the 'token' object, the calling function will recive a "pointer" and it can inadvertedly alter the token object in the token stream. (it should not, leads to subtle bugs)
+Note: we shouldn't return the 'token' object.
+If we return the 'token' object, we're returning a "pointer" to the Token object, and the calling function will receive a "pointer", and it can inadvertedly alter the properties of the original  token in the token stream. (leading to subtle bugs)

-              debug spaces, me.constructor.name,'matched OK:',searched, me.lexer.token.value

               var result = me.lexer.token.value

-Advance a token, me.lexer.token always has next token
+Advance a token, `me.lexer.token` always has the next token

               me.lexer.nextToken()

               return result

 else, if the argument is an AST node class, we instantiate the class and try the `parse()` method.
-`parse()` can fail with `ParseFailed` if the construction do not match
+`parse()` can fail with "parse failed" if the construction do not match the tokens.

           else